• Skip to primary navigation

 1. Heat 1 tablespoon olive oil in a cast iron skillet or large non-stick skillet to medium heat.
 Add onion and sauté 3-4 minutes, until soft.
 Stir in watercress and garlic and sauté 1-2 minutes, until watercress is wilted and garlic is fragrant.

 2. Transfer onion and watercress mixture into the bowl of a food processor.
-Add chickpeas, breadcrumbs, eggs, lemon, chives, salt and pepper.
+Add chickpeas, breadcrumbs, egg, lemon, chives, salt and pepper.
 Process until a smooth paste forms.
 Remove blade from food processor, then form 4 equal-sized patties.
 Place on a plate, cover with plastic wrap, and refrigerate at least 1 hour.

 3. To make the aioli, whisk together yogurt, mayo, chili garlic sauce, garlic and a pinch of salt and pepper in a glass bowl.
 Fit it with a lid and refrigerate.